This event has been organised by CFA UK's Investment Studies working group.

 CPD points: 1.00

-Ratna Sahay is Deputy Director of the Monetary and Capital Markets Department (MCM) at the International Monetary Fund (IMF).
+Ratna Sahay is Senior Advisor to the Managing Director at the International Monetary Fund (IMF).
 She leads key policy papers and projects in the areas of monetary policy, exchange rate policy, capital account, financial development, financial inclusion, and gender and finance.

 Ratna is also responsible for bilateral surveillance support to area departments.
 Her recent projects include analytical work on unconventional monetary policy and global spillovers, capital flows, financial deepening, financial inclusion, and gender and finance.